 Pumpkin decorating a tree

-Halloween and all saints are the same celebration
+Halloween and All Saints' share the same roots

-A celebration whose Celtic origin is related to the afterlife and contact with the dead.
-The night of October 31 is the night in which a door of contact with the afterlife opens according to the Celtic peoples.
-Various offerings were made to the dead with seasonal flowers and fruits.
-The typical fruits of autumn are chestnuts and pumpkins.
+A celebration with Celtic origins connected to the afterlife and communing with the dead.
+October 31st marked the night when a portal to the spirit world opened according to Celtic beliefs.
+People made offerings to the dead with seasonal flowers and fruits.
+Autumn's characteristic fruits?
+Chestnuts and pumpkins.

 Halloween pumpkins